uwings/uxchecklist.github.io/CONTRIBUTING.md

 ### Install

 1. Install latest LTS release of Node.js (https://nodejs.org/en/download/)
+2. Make sure to `sudo apt-get install libpng-dev` as it is a requirement to compile the `imagemin-pngquant` library on your machine
-1. Execute on a terminal `npm install` to download dependencies
+3. Execute on a terminal `npm install` to download dependencies

 ### Build
 On a dedicated terminal run `npx gulp` and leave it running.